-I continued that project the following year during my MSc in Advanced Mathematics at the Complutense University.
+I continued working on that project the following year during my MSc in Advanced Mathematics at the Complutense University.
 I was awarded a research Collaboration Grant from the University to carry out such research.
 My final thesis for these graduate studies, again supervised by María Pe Pereira, concerns the monodromy of isolated singularities in complex hypersurfaces.

 My first mini-project was a joint work with Nick Manrique in Understanding the proof of Lawson's Conjecture, under the supervision of Marco Guaraco and Costante Bellettini.
 Lawson's Conjecture was a very renowned conjecture in the field of minimal surfaces, due to H. Blaine Lawson.
 It states that the only surface with genus 1 minimally embedded in the three-dimensional sphere is the so-called Clifford torus.
 This fact was conjectured by Lawson in 1970, but it was not until 2012 that it was proved by Simon Brendle.
 In this work, we reviewed this proof and the theory of minimum principles of two-point functions, which plays a crucial role in it.